Angel Names Ending in -el

 That distinction protects the reader from confusing language evidence with source evidence.
 A theophoric ending is meaningful, but it is not the same thing as a scriptural office.

-This first distinction answers the route-owned question directly: the -el ending tells the reader why a name sounds sacred, but it does not tell the reader whether scripture, Tobit, apocrypha, or later tradition gives the figure an angelic role.
+This first distinction answers the name-specific question directly: the -el ending shows readers why a name sounds sacred, but it does not tell the reader whether scripture, Tobit, apocrypha, or later tradition gives the figure an angelic role.

 Classic -el foundation